byandell-envsys/landmapy/strategy.md

 - Add a one-line description of each function in the `README.md` file

-I now have enough modules in the package that I find it helpful to organize them into blocks, which are hidden in the [README.md](README.md) file.
+I now have enough modules in the package that I find it helpful to organize them in the
+[README.md](README.md)
+into (drop-down) blocks to

+- Plot Data
+- Access Data with APIs
+- Explore Data
+- Set up Data Mechanics

 Readers can then expand the block for a particular module to see the functions contained therein.